 I’ve also added real-time Arrival and Departure information at the bottom of the page, so you can check if your flight is on time.

-The airport terminal has four floors and a basement. ( Plus a couple of floors of offices and an observation deck which doesn’t have a good view. ) Arrivals are on the 2nd Floor.
+The airport terminal at BKK has four floors and a basement. ( Plus a couple of floors of offices and an observation deck which doesn’t have a such good view, not much point in going up there. ) Arrivals are on the 2nd Floor.
 Departures are on the 4th Floor.
 The 3rd Floor is a mass of over priced restaurants along with a couple of convenience stores and branch of Boots.
 You’ll also find the airport police station on this floor.

 The arrivals process is the same as in any international airport.
 The signage is good – in English, Thai and Chinese, so you probably won’t get lost.
 The process is straightforward.

 Thailand Arrival Card